-- your child attends every day, on time, unless they are ill - your child does not take extended family trips or holidays during term-time - your child has the correct learning equipment needed for the day, including PE kit when necessary - you support the Academy's policies and regulations on behaviour and uniform including same day after-school detentions until 6pm after communication from the Academy - you will support our policy of confiscation of mobile phones in the building to uphold our standards - you provide a suitable environment for your child to work at home - your child completes their homework on time and to the highest standard - you attend tutor consultations and parent/carer evenings to discuss your child's progress, and any other meetings arranged with your support - you read and sign the student planner every week - your contact details are up-to-date and you let reception know if your contact details change - you sign up to the MCAS application to receive notifications and updates on your child's progress in school - you support your child in participating in extra-curricular activities, work experience, trips and residential visits - you pay for the replacement of any equipment or books your child loses or damages
+- your child attends every day, on time, unless they are very ill - support the school to ensure your child's attendance is at least 98% - you give proof of any appointments your child may have with a 48-hour notice - your child does not take extended family trips or holidays during term-time - your child has the correct learning equipment needed for the day, including PE kit when necessary - you support the Academy's policies and regulations on behaviour and uniform including same day after-school detentions until 6pm after communication from the Academy - you will support our policy of confiscation of mobile phones in the building to uphold our standards - you provide a suitable environment for your child to work at home - your child completes their homework on time and to the highest standard - you attend tutor consultations and parent/carer evenings to discuss your child's progress, and any other meetings arranged with your support - you read and sign the student planner every week - your contact details are up-to-date, and you let reception know if your contact details change - you sign up to the MCAS application to receive notifications and updates on your child's progress in school - you support your child in participating in extra-curricular activities, work experience, trips and residential visits - you pay for the replacement of any equipment or books your child loses or damages. - You are liable for any debt on your school parent pay account failure to pay could result in the loss of your deposit.